 Government rules mean you can tow heavy tourers and trailers with a car but just how much you can pull depends on when you passed your driving test.

 For your insurance to be valid, you must meet this criteria, though it shouldn't be a problem for most.
-Many family cars tend to weigh about 1,500 kilos (though that's an average and some will be more or less); and many caravans weigh a similar amount.
-You can usually find details of your vehicle weights in your car handbook, and in your caravan documents.
+Many family cars tend to weigh about 1,500kg (though that's an average and some will be more or less); and many caravans weigh a similar amount.
+You can usually find details of what your vehicles weigh in your car handbook, and in your caravan documents.

 Important!
 If you passed your driving test after 1997 you'll also need to take an extra test to tow a caravan.
 Find out more.

-Keep your caravan locked up in storage to cut the cost
+Keep your caravan locked up in storage to cut costs

 How and where you store your caravan can make a difference to your specialist insurance premiums and could even give an insurer a reason not to cover you.

-As a minimum insurers will expect, as a minimum, a wheel lock and a hitch lock (which prevents it being towed).
-These will set you back anything from £20 to over £100 each; prices will vary between retailers, so compare deals between stores or see if you can pick up a cheaper second hand one on eBay.
+As a minimum insurers will expect a wheel lock and a hitch lock (which prevents your caravan being towed away).
+These will set you back anything from £20 to over £100 each; prices will vary, so compare deals between shops or see if you can pick up a cheaper second-hand one on eBay.

-Not having these locks could mean your insurer won't pay out if your caravan is stolen so it's worth the investment.
-When it comes to storing your caravan, you've two options - either at home where you can keep an eye on it, or in a dedicated caravan lock up.
+Not having these locks could mean your insurer won't pay out if your caravan is stolen – so it's worth the investment.
+When it comes to storing your caravan, you've two options: at home where you can keep an eye on it, or in a dedicated caravan lock-up.
 Here are some more security tips:

 Lock it up in storage

-Make sure you check the terms of your policy as some will only cover "approved sites" which can either mean approved by the Caravan Storage Site Owners' Association (CaSSOA) or that it meets a certain standard of security given by the CaSSOA for example, that it's gold registered.
+Make sure you check the terms of your policy as some will only cover "approved sites", which can mean approved by the Caravan Storage Site Owners' Association (CaSSOA) or that it meets a certain standard of security given by the CaSSOA; for example, that it's gold registered.
 You can find your nearest approved site here.